benhoIIand/grunt-less-themes/README.md

 This option defines the output directory for the `grunt-less-theme` task.

-#### themeDir
+#### themes
 Type: `String`
-Default: 'themes'
+Default: 'themes/*.less'

-This option defines the directory where all the themes are hosted
+This option defines the path to where all the themes are hosted

 #### themeImport
 Type: `String`